thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 paramount, such as multi-hop mesh networks and low-power wide-area networks, where the amount of data exchanged needs to be minimized.

-In conclusion, this document offers comprehensive guidance for deploying secure communication in resource-constrained IoT environments.
+This document offers comprehensive guidance for deploying secure communication in resource-constrained IoT environments.
 It outlines best practices for configuring TLS/DTLS 1.3 to meet the unique needs of IoT devices, ensuring robust security without overwhelming their limited processing, memory, and power resources.
-The document plays a vital role in facilitating secure, efficient IoT deployments, supporting the broad adoption of secure communication standards.
+The document aims to facilitate the development of secure and efficient IoT deployments and promote the broad adoption of secure communication standards.

 # Conventions and Terminology